theforeman/puppet-pulpcore/README.md

 Puppet module to set up Pulp 3.
 The primary goal of the maintainers is to set up Pulp 3 as part of Katello installation, but there's no reason it couldn't be used elsewhere.

+The module assumes package repositories are present on the system.
+For convenience there is a `pulpcore::repo` class which installs from [yum.theforeman.org](https://yum.theforeman.org/pulpcore) (built from [pulpcore-packaging](https://github.com/theforeman/pulpcore-packaging)) but users can use other sources.
+Installation from pip is not supported.

 ## Support policy

+All supported versions are listed below.
+For every supported version, acceptance tests run in CI on every supported platform.
 The module provides no guarantee for multiple versions.
-Whenever a version is dropped, the major version is increased.
-All supported versions are listed.
+Whenever a Pulpcore version is dropped, the module's major version is increased.

+Supported operating systems are listed in `metadata.json` but individual releases can divert from that.
+For example, if Pulpcore x.y drops EL7, it will still be listed in metadata.json until all versions supported by the module have dropped it.
+Similarly, if x.z adds support for EL9, it'll be listed in `metadata.json` and all versions that don't support EL9 will have a note.

 ### Pulpcore 3.6

-Due to the use of libexec wrappers, at least python3-pulpcore 3.6.3-2 must be installed
+Due to the use of libexec wrappers, at least python3-pulpcore 3.6.3-2 must be installed.

-Supports EL 7 & 8, following [pulpcore-packaging](https://github.com/theforeman/pulpcore-packaging) only RPM specs are present.

 ## Installation layout